 - Do not put anything on or around the front airbag covers or attempt to manually open them.
 You may damage the airbags and you could be injured because the airbags are no longer functional.
-These protective covers for the airbag cushions are designed to open only when the airbags are inflating. - If your vehicle is equipped with window bags, do not stack luggage or other cargo up high enough to block the location of the window bag.
-The area where the window bag is located should remain free from any obstructions. - If your vehicle is equipped with window bags, do not have any accessory items installed which will alter the roof, including adding a sunroof to your vehicle.
+These protective covers for the airbag cushions are designed to open only when the airbags are inflating. - Do not stack luggage or other cargo up high enough to block the location of the window bag.
+The area where the window bag is located should remain free from any obstructions. - Do not have any accessory items installed which will alter the roof, including adding a sunroof to your vehicle.
 Do not add roof racks that require permanent attachments (bolts or screws) for installation on the vehicle roof.
 Do not drill into the roof of the vehicle for any reason. - Do not cover or place items on the airbag covers.
 These items may cause serious injury during inflation.